joseph-m-manley/budget/README.md

 # categorizer
-Categorizer is a little tool that reads my bank account's activity from a CSV file and categorizes the expenditures.
+Categorizer is a little tool that allows you to categorize the entries in a csv file.